 Teaching your kids life lessons is not always the easiest thing to do.
 It seems to be even harder when the consequences of the lessons don’t directly affect them or conflict with their interests.
-Far too often that’s how it feels when it comes time to discuss the importance of saving electricity.
-It can be a struggle, as explaining where and how your children will need to cutback in order to keep your electricity bill under control becomes synonymous with “no more fun”.
+Far too often it feels when it comes time to discuss the importance of saving electricity.
+It can be a struggle, as explaining where your children will need to cutback in order to keep your electricity bill under control becomes synonymous with “no more fun”.
 The good news is that it does not have to be like this.
 You can help your kids understand ways to save energy while keeping things enjoyable and more importantly, saving money.

 To help you do so, consider these easy tips that will reduce your energy output while keeping day-to-day life unchanged